We made a video a couple of years ago about 5 homemade cleaners, and, well, it alllllllmost broke the internet. Almost.

 Bathroom Scrub (soap scum, hard water stains, etc.)

 I know that most of the people really lament cleaning the bathroom – I know, because I’m one of them.
 I recently I came across this great homemade recipe for a bathroom scrub that I must admit – makes cleaning the bathroom a lot easier!
 In fact, it’s quickly become my go-to for the bathroom and I think you should try it.

 In a container, I add:

 - add a few drops of water until the mixture forms a paste

 - and sprinkle in a few drops of essential oils to make your cleaning experience more enjoyable.

 Add the product to a sponge, pre-treat the dirty area, be it soap scummy tile walls, crusty bathtubs or a sad looking sink, wait a minute or two and then scrub, rinse and buff dry.
 Soap scum and grime literally melts away – this product cuts through the nastiest of bathroom challenges.
 I think you’ll love it!
 Now, it can’t be stored, so only make as much as you need for each cleaning task.
 This is the perfect product to replace a cream cleanser in the bathroom.

-Our good friends at Audible.com are offering you, your friends and even your creepy neighbour a free audiobook and 30 day trial!
-Just visit audible.com/cleanmyspace to access over 150,000 book titles and enjoy listening to your favourite books while driving, cooking, cleaning, shovelling, or whatever you’re getting up to these days!
+Our good friends at Audible.com are offering you, your friends and even your creepy neighbor a free audiobook and 30-day trial!
+Just visit audible.com/cleanmyspace to access over 150,000 book titles and enjoy listening to your favorite books while driving, cooking, cleaning, shoveling, or whatever you’re getting up to these days!
 Visit audible.com/cleanmyspace to sign up now and get your free download.
 We’re currently listening to Meatball Sundae by Seth Godin, a really interesting book about…marketing!